edenismine/glow-kt/README.md

 developers that are new to Kotlin wrap their heads around most of the key Kotlin idioms, practices,etc.

-It was developed by Daniel Aragon (laragon@bluemessaging.com) as a tool to teach the kotlin lang to fellow developers.
+It was developed by Daniel Aragon (laragon@globant.com) as a tool to teach the kotlin lang to fellow developers.
 ```

 ### parseints

 ```
-Usage: blue-kotlin parseints [OPTIONS] [integers]...
+Usage: glow-kt parseints [OPTIONS] [integers]...

   Parse a list of integers